DataCorrupted/peter-site/content/post/homeward.md

 "
  But you have to know the price it take to get feed.
  We lost freedom and we have to stand in line to listen to whatever our government has to say.
- And to fight for freedom many even lost their lives 30 years ago.
+ And to fight for freedom many even [lost their lives](https://en.wikipedia.org/wiki/Tiananmen_Square_protests_of_1989) almost 30 years ago.
 "
 I added, had to make sure he is not misunderstanding anything.